aosabook/500lines/template-engine/chapter.md

 obj.method
 ```

-The dot will access object attributes, or container elements, and if the
+The dot will access object attributes, list elements, or dictionary values, and
-resulting value is callable, it's automatically called.
-This is different than
+if the resulting value is callable, it's automatically called.
+This is
-the Python code, where you need to use different syntax for those operations.
+different than the Python code, where you need to use different syntax for
+those operations.
 This results in simpler template syntax:

 ```
 <p>The price is: {{product.price}}, with a {{product.discount}}% discount.</p>